Spatio-Spectral Structure Tensor Total Variation for Hyperspectral Image Denoising and Destriping: Experiments

-Fig.~\ref{fig:result_image_Case6} shows the denoising results for Jasper Ridge in Case 6, which is the most contaminated case with Gaussian, sparse, and stripe noise.
-For STV and SSST in $\IndexSTV$ and $\IndexSSST$, no stripe noise remains in the restored images, but edges and textures are lost along with the noise.
-SSTV, HSSTV1, HSSTV2, and $\llHTV$ in $\IndexSSTV$, $\IndexHSSTVOne$, $\IndexHSSTVTwo$, and $\IndexllHTV$ restore edges and textures more clearly than STV and SSST, but still remove some edges and textures (see the difference images in $\IndexSSTV$, $\IndexHSSTVOne$, $\IndexHSSTVTwo$, and $\IndexllHTV$ of Fig.~\ref{fig:result_image_Case6}).
+Fig.~\ref{fig:result_image_Case8_JR} shows the denoising results for Jasper Ridge in Case 8, which is the most contaminated case with Gaussian, sparse, and stripe noise.
+For STV and SSST in $\IndexSTV$ and $\IndexSSST$, no stripe noise remains in the restored images, but edges and textures are lost along with the noise, because the nuclear norm of the ``first-order'' differences is directly suppressed.
+SSTV, HSSTV1, HSSTV2, and $\llHTV$ in $\IndexSSTV$, $\IndexHSSTVOne$, $\IndexHSSTVTwo$, and $\IndexllHTV$ restore edges and textures more clearly than STV and SSST, but still remove some edges and textures (see the difference images in $\IndexSSTV$, $\IndexHSSTVOne$, $\IndexHSSTVTwo$, and $\IndexllHTV$ of Fig.~\ref{fig:result_image_Case8_JR}).
 This would be due to the fact that these methods suffer more from the limitation of referring only to adjacent pixels/bands.
-LRTDTV and TPTV almost recover edges and textures in the restored images of $\IndexLRTDTV$ and $\IndexTPTV$, but as in Case 3, stripe noise remains at the positions indicated by the arrows.
+LRTDTV and TPTV almost recover edges and textures in the restored images of $\IndexLRTDTV$ and $\IndexTPTV$, but as in Case 4 and Case 5, stripe noise remains at the positions indicated by the arrows.
+Unlike LRTDTV and TPTV, FGSLR successfully removes stripe noise, however, edges and textures remain in the difference image, similar to the SSTV-based methods.
+In the results of FastHyMix, stripe noise remains, and the overall brightness values are shifted.
+For QRNN3D, the restored image in $\IndexQRNND$ shows even greater changes in brightness across the entire image.
+This is likely because, under high-intensity mixed noise conditions, it is challenging to automatically extract features such as spectral low-rankness and spatial correlations.
 On the other hand, the difference image of $\SSSTTV$ in $\IndexSSSTTV$ is closer to black than the other methods.
 Furthermore, no edges or textures are visible in the enlarged image.
 These suggest that $\SSSTTV$ removes Gaussian, sparse, and stripe noise most effectively and recovers edges and textures with the highest accuracy.